‘Please, man, don’t shoot us’: Witness says man shot 3 people, killing 1, in dispute over $4

 DETROIT (AP) — A man fatally shot another customer inside a Detroit gas station and wounded two more after the clerk locked the door in a dispute over a small purchase, authorities said Wednesday.

 Details emerged as prosecutors charged Samuel McCray, 27, with murder and attempted murder.
-He was denied bond during a court appearance.
+He pleaded not guilty and was denied bond during a court appearance.

 The shooting occurred after 3 a.m.
 Saturday.
 McCray tried to leave the gas station with items worth less than $4 after an electronic purchase was rejected, but the clerk locked the door, the prosecutor’s office said.